Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 Who Workiz Is Actually Built For

-Workiz started in the junk removal and locksmith space and it still shows — in a good way.
-The platform handles high-volume, single-visit job types extremely well.
-Specific verticals where Workiz consistently outperforms alternatives:
+Workiz started in junk removal and locksmith work.
+It still excels there.
+The platform handles high-volume, single-visit jobs extremely well.
+Workiz outperforms rivals for these verticals:

-• Junk removal: Quote-on-site workflows, before/after photo capture, and the ability to dispatch same-day without a complex multi-step setup
+• Junk removal: Quote-on-site workflows, before/after photo capture, same-day dispatch without complex setup

-• Locksmiths: Emergency dispatch, the phone system for tracking inbound calls, and fast job creation from mobile
+• Locksmiths: Emergency dispatch, phone system for tracking calls, fast job creation from mobile

-• Garage door repair: Recurring client history, parts-based invoicing, and technician GPS tracking
+• Garage door repair: Recurring client history, parts-based invoicing, technician GPS tracking

-• Appliance repair: Multi-appliance job records, warranty tracking, and the client portal for repeat customers
+• Appliance repair: Multi-appliance job records, warranty tracking, client portal for repeat customers

-Workiz’s mobile app is consistently rated as one of the better tech-facing field apps in its price range.
-Techs can manage their full day — check in, add parts, collect payment, request reviews — without calling the office.
+Workiz’s mobile app is rated as one of the better field apps in its price range.
+Techs can manage their full day without calling the office.
+They check in, add parts, collect payment, and request reviews.

 Who Should Pick Jobber or Housecall Pro Instead